Catherine Duleep Singh: Death

-Catherine Hilda Duleep Singh died due to a heart attack on 8 November 1942 at Penn.
+Catherine Singh died due to a heart attack on 8 November 1942 at Penn.
 On the evening of her death she and her sister Sophia had attended a drama in the village, dined in Colehatch House, and retired for the night.
 The next morning, when the maid attending Singh found her room locked, she informed Sophia who rushed and broke open the door and found her sister dead.
 The doctor declared her death as due to heart failure.
 Sophia was inconsolable at her sister's death.
 She was the only relative who attended the cremation of Singh due to World War II.
 In memory of her sister, Sophia renamed the Colehatch House "Hilden Hall", adding Catherine's middle name, and sealed the room where she had died.
+Her last surviving sister took her ashes to Germany so that they could be placed with Lina's remains.

-When the princess died she left a will dated 1935 in which she stated "I, Princess Catherine Hilda Duleep Singh desire to be cremated and the ashes buried at Elveden in Suffolk.
+When Catherine Singh died she left a will dated 1935 in which she stated "I, Princess Catherine Hilda Duleep Singh desire to be cremated and the ashes buried at Elveden in Suffolk.
 I give my gold jewellery, my long pearl necklace and my wearing apparel to my sisters Princess Bamba Sofia Jindan Sutherland and Princess Sophia Alexandra Duleep Singh".
 In a codicil she had also requested that a quarter of her ashes be "buried as near as possible to the coffin of my friend Fräulein Lina Schäfer at the Principal Cemetery at Kassel in Germany".
 However, there was no mention of a bank account and a vault in her name in a Swiss bank in Zurich, which were revealed to the public many years later.